Resources

 Google DEI Holiday Calendar

 If you prefer Google, you can add our DEI Holiday Calendar right to your Google calendar.
-Aside from 2021 holidays, we've also set dates on the calendar to repeat annually.
+Aside from this year's holidays, we've also set dates on the calendar to repeat annually so you always have them top of mind.

 Add Cooleaf's DEI Calendar to your own Google Calendar